 This feeling that my work is taking too long and I should therefore just give up has always been my biggest creative block.
 It’s ironic though, because the surest way to waste your time is to give up halfway through a project.
 The more I treat my work hours like they are useless jail time, the more they actually yield something productive.

-So these days, I spend most of my time in jail.
+These days, I spend most of my time in jail.